atomone-hub/genesis/README.md

 * Decentralists: github.com/decentralists is the name of the party.
 * AtomOne: is the name of the hub of the party.
-* constitutional majority: some higher bar than 2/3, say 90%.
+* Constitutional Majority: some higher bar than 2/3, say 90%.

 ----------------------------------------
 # Objectives

 These objectives all users and members should agree with, and must be reflected in the constitution and code of the atomone software (including ICS1.5).
-These objectives can only be changed througha constitutional (significant, more than two thirds) majority.
+These objectives can only be changed througha Constitutional Majority (significant, more than two thirds).

 ## 1. Define $ATOM1

-Define $ATOM1: The staking token of the largest minimal ICS IBC Cosmos Hub that keeps 2/3 of $ATOM1s staked.
+The $ATOM1 is defined to be the staking token of the larger continuous minimal ICS IBC Cosmos Hub that keeps 2/3 of $ATOM1s staked.

-In the case of forks or splits, the $ATOM1 token is the one that has the largest relative market cap, of those forks and splits where the distribution is predemonantly a consistent opinionated fork of the last $ATOM1 distribution which, at that moment of publishing to the users of the chain, had uncontended consensus.
+In the case of forks or splits, the $ATOM1 token is the one that has the larger relative market cap, of those forks and splits where the distribution is a pure opinionated fork of the last $ATOM1 distribution which, at that moment of publishing to the users of the chain, had uncontended consensus.

-Predominantly a consistent opionated fork means that at least 80% of the distribution is air-dropped to a consistent opionated modification of the distribution of original staking tokens, including up to 100% slashing based on governance and validator votes according to some consistent reasonable philosophy, and at most half of the maximum 20% premine (up to 10% depending on the total premine) can be assigned without the consent of the governance of the fork.
+A pure opionated fork is a fork of the original distribution where 100% of the distribution is air-dropped to original staking token holders after applying any slashing based on the application of a slashing strategy consistent with the philosophy of the new fork; including and up to 100% for slashing based on a staker's validator's actions, and the staker's own actions (or inactions).

+No additional premines besides those already defined in this planning document are allowed for any forks whose token is called $ATOM1.

 ## 2. Hub Minimalism

+Hub minimalism does not mean that the functionality of the atomone hub is restricted; but it does imply among other thigns that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.

-Hub minimalism, and most importantly without a complex VM implementation on the root shard, but rather forcing VMs to live on non-root shards.
-This is the best way to scale to billions of users.
+In particular, the hub's root chain lacks a complex VM implementation, but rather requires VMs to live on other non-root shards.
+This is the best way to scale to billions of users while providing specialization and isolation.
+For example, your home internet WIFI network is provided by a minimal router hardware, while your backup harddrives and your desktop computer are separate machines that only connect to the router.

-Any fixed functionality should be translated into the dominant language of the official approved software, which for us is the latest version of Go(lang).
+Any fixed functionality that could run on alternative VMs should be translated into the dominant language of the official approved software, which for us is a recent version of Go(lang) 1.xx.
 We should remind ourselves that every virtual machine has (had) numerous zero day exploits.
-The added security vulnerability surface area of the new VM combined with the compiler to compile one languge for the VM, as well as the added complexity of needing to audit another language, can and should all be avoided.
+The added security vulnerability surface area of the new VM combined with the compiler to compile one languge for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.

 Mixing implementations across validators is also to be avoided so as to prevent a failure arising from a low Nakamoto coefficient among the types of